Tenderly/tenderly-sdk/README.md

 ### Quick start

-Instantiate a new tenderly instance with your project details. _We highly recommend using environment variables for sensitive data such as access keys durring your local development!_
+Instantiate a new tenderly instance with your project details. _We highly recommend using environment variables for sensitive data such as access keys during your local development!_

 ```ts
 import { Tenderly, Network } from '@tenderly/sdk';